thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

   :width: 10cm
   :height: 7.5cm

-  |reverb_b_mode| Longitudinal CCA B-mode with highlighted locations of the matching kernel (yellow, top), and the
+  |reverb_b_mode|.
+Longitudinal CCA B-mode with highlighted locations of the matching kernel (yellow, top), and the
   search region (cyan, bottom) that are subsequently analyzed in fine detail.

 Focusing on the area of interest, we next examine initial probability image for the